ronyevernaes/ronyevernaes/README.md

 # About me

-Collaborative, solutions-focused and entrepreneurial mindset professional with over 20 years of experience in software engineering.
-Strong background in Agile, business and product management.
-Having worked for over 8 years with fully remote teams as developer, tech lead, and manager.
+Experienced software engineer with a proven track record on working with cross-functional teams, taking ownership and leading remote teams and products under extreme uncertainty conditions.
 Excellent communication and interpersonal skills.
-Suitable for Tech Lead, (Technical) Product Owner, Frontend and Fullstack Developer positions.
+Ideal for positions requiring a blend of hands-on technical expertise and strategic leadership to guide product development from concept to deployment.

 # Tech Stack